PFC Cherno More Varna: Second-team squad

+Out of loan

 Foreign players

 Up to twenty foreign nationals can be registered and given a squad number for the first team in the Bulgarian First League, however only five non-EU nationals can be used during a match day.
 Those non-EU nationals with European ancestry can claim citizenship from the nation their ancestors came from.
 If a player does not have European ancestry he can claim Bulgarian citizenship after playing in Bulgaria for 5 years.